mridullllll/Enhanced-Yelp-Review-Sentiment-Analysis/README.md

 3. **Modeling**
    - Applying Natural Language Processing (NLP) techniques for sentiment analysis.
-   - Using models like Logistic Regression, Random Forest, and Support Vector Machines (SVM) to classify the sentiments.
+   - Using models like Naive Bayes to classify the sentiments.

 4. **Results**
    - Evaluating model performance using accuracy, precision, recall, and F1-score.